 Reading Music – Secrets of The Pros

-There’s a thousand ways to do anything – but with reading music, a few always work.
+There’s a thousand ways to do anything – but with reading music, you only want the ones that work.

-As much as I like new stuff – the old-school musicians kick serious butt in this department.
-They got the job done right.
+As much as I like new stuff – the old-school musicians kick serious butt when it comes to reading music.
+They get the job done right.

 If you’re looking for shortcuts, they don’t exist.
-But you can learn from the master players and teachers how to reach peak performance.
+But you can learn the secrets of peak performance.

 Here are some tips from top players.